hanabi/hanabi.github.io/Reference.md

 * See the *Trash Chop Move* section above for an explanation on what a *Chop Move* is.
 * In general, *Tempo Clues* do not follow from *Minimum Clue Value Principle*, which states that a clue must get at least 1 new card played or save at least 1 new card from being discarded.
 * Thus, a *Tempo Clue* with no other purpose **must** save at least 1 new card, and the player should *Chop Move* their chop card.
-* For example, on the first turn of a 3-player game:
+* For example, in a 3-player game:
+  * It is the first turn and nothing is played on the stacks.
   * Alice clues red to Bob, which touches two cards on slot 1 and slot 2.
   * Bob plays red 1 from slot 1.
 The red card in slot 2 could be red 2, red 3, red 4, or red 5.
   * Cathy clues number 2 to Bob, which does not introduce any new cards, but it does "fill in" his slot 2 card.